by Bob Burridge ©2020 (update of 2016 article)

 Romans 13:1, “Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.”
 (NKJV)

-The existence of authority structures in themselves help reveal the relationship of God as King with his creation.
-Paul uses a very general term “exousiais huperekhousais” (εξουσίαις ὑπερεχουσαις).
-It’s usually translated as, “Governing authorities” or “higher powers”.
-More literally it means “authority – very high”.
+Human authority structures are there to help reveal the relationship of God as King over his creation.
+Paul uses a very general term, “Governing authorities“, some translations say, “higher powers“.
+The Greek expression in Paul’s original writing of Romans is “exousiais huperekhousais” (εξουσίαις ὑπερεχουσαις).
+Literally it means “very high – authority“.

 The term was not limited to just the existing Roman form of government.
-It applies to all types of governments: monarchies, empires, republics, social democracies, tribal systems, and dictatorships.
+It would apply to all types of governments: monarchies, empires, republics, social democracies, tribal systems, and dictatorships.

 Human authority does not come from the consent of the people, social contracts, traditions, or the military.
 It comes from God.
 He sovereignly appoints every human to his place of power.
-Even the wicked King Jeroboam is said to have been appointed by God over the Ten Tribes.
-(1 Kings 14:7)
+This does not mean that they rightly use that authority.
+Even the wicked King Jeroboam is said to have been appointed by God over the Ten Tribes (1 Kings 14:7).

 Dr. Charles Hodge famously said, “All human power is delegated and ministerial.”
-God is the source of all human authority, and those who govern are merely administrators of his real authority.
+God is the source of all human authority, and those who govern are there to be administrators of God’s ultimate authority.

 The Bible speaks of four primary areas of human authority.
 God’s authority is represented in the home, in the work place, in the church, and in the state.
 As the Creator, God alone has the right to define the powers and limitations at each level.
-Each is there to administer order in a specific way, and over specific people.
-Those who are under that authority are to respect those God appoints over them.
+Each is there to administer order in a specific way, over specific people, and within the moral boundaries set for all at all times.
+Those who are under that authority are to respect the office held by those God appoints over them.

 When Paul wrote this epistle, pagan Rome ruled the civilized world.
 No Roman Caesar in that era honored Christ, or viewed the Scriptures as God’s law.
-Yet Paul said that the existing governing authorities are established by God.
+Yet Paul said that the existing governing authorities are established by God, and must be obeyed as long as we are not told to violate what God has commanded.

 Wicked governors were sometimes appointed by God as a just reward to unfaithful nations, and to execute judgments upon others.
 He raised up Babylon to judge Israel when that nation wandered from him.
 He raised up the Pharaoh of Egypt to reveal his power to deliver, and to show his justice toward evil.
 God said about the Pharaoh in Exodus 9:16, “… indeed for this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth.”
 Dr. Robert Haldane said, “No tyrant ever seized power till God gave it him.”

-Sometimes even the church has defied rightful government, and brought God’s wrath down upon themselves.
-Haldane warns, “When the ignorance of God’s people is punished for any offense against the government of their country, their chastisement should be looked on as a chastisement from God.”
+Sometimes even the church has defied rightful government and brought God’s wrath down upon its people.
+Dr. Haldane warns, “When the ignorance of God’s people is punished for any offense against the government of their country, their chastisement should be looked on as a chastisement from God.”

 Romans 13:2, “Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.”